 You can see the bandwidth/download speed for user-initiated Windows Update download (10.4 Mbps) as well as background downloads (2.6 Mbps).
 It appears that Windows 10 by default uses only

 25% of the total available bandwidth for background updates.
 If you want to further increase or decrease the bandwidth used for downloading background updates, you can set it via the Advanced Options.

 Limit Bandwith for Background Windows Updates & App Updates

-(To view the Windows Update activity monitor, click the Activity monitor option in that page)
+To view the Windows Update activity monitor, click the Activity monitor option on that page.

-The bandwidth limit may be applicable for Windows Store automatic App updates as well.
+The bandwidth limit is applicable for Microsoft/Windows Store automatic App updates as well.

 Upload settings: Throttling Upload bandwidth and setting threshold

 As you see in that page, you can control the “Upload” bandwidth and set a Monthly upload limit.
 When this threshold is reached, your system will stop uploading updates to other PCs on the Internet.
 Note that the “upload” settings apply if you’ve enabled Allow downloads from other PCs option in Windows Update Delivery Optimization page.

 The “Allow downloads..” setting when enabled, sends parts of previously downloaded Windows updates and apps to PC on your local network or on the Internet (depending upon the option you opted for).
 Refer Windows Update Delivery Optimization page for more information.